 Origin of Spanish Paella

 Moving forward in history, Paella Valenciana is often considered the most authentic version, given that this rice dish is said to have originated in the region of Valencia, Spain.
-With its humble beginnings, this dish made with arroz bomba, or Short Grain Valencia Rice, was meant to be a compilation of items to use up leftovers such as beans, tomatoes, artichoke, peas and meat from rabbit, snails, duck or chicken.
+With its humble beginnings, this beloved rice dish originated as a means to use up leftovers such as beans, tomatoes, artichoke, peas and meat from rabbit, snails, duck or chicken.

 What Goes Into a Paella?